MicrosoftDocs/win32/desktop-src/SecBP/how-to-optimize-your-msdn-library-search.md

 ---
-Description: 'You can narrow your search results by clicking the options available in the Refine search column under By Source or By Topic.' ms.assetid: 'e4b3135a-98f4-48fe-be5b-9c77595f27b4'
+Description: You can narrow your search results by clicking the options available in the Refine search column under By Source or By Topic. ms.assetid: e4b3135a-98f4-48fe-be5b-9c77595f27b4
-title: How to Optimize Your MSDN Library Search
+title: How to Optimize Your MSDN Library Search ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Optimize Your MSDN Library Search